reych/SpotifyDemo/README.md

     * Identifier: bundle identifier+identifier  (com.company.ProjectName.spotify-auth)
     * URL scheme: first section of callback URL (if your callback was spotify-test-login://callback, then url scheme is spotify-test-login).

   After this you can copy the files: SpotifyManager.swift, SpotifyViewController.swift, SpotifyLoginViewController.swift, PlaylistCollectionViewCell.swift, Main.storybord, SpotifyDemo-Bridging-Header.h (if you didn't make this...may need to update the path in Project settings)

+  Update the client id and secret in SpotifyManager.swift.

 Classes
 -----------------------------------------------